Europol: European Financial and Economic Crime Centre

 On 4 May 2020, Europol launched the new European Financial and Economic Crime Centre (EFECC).
 The Centre aims to enhance the operational support provided to the EU Member States and EU bodies in the fields of financial and economic crime and promote the systematic use of financial investigations.

 On 2 December 2020, Europol initiated the European Money Mule Action (EMMA) and collaborated with 26 countries in coordinating the EMMA 7 operation.
 This effort led to the identification of more than 18,000 money mules and resulted in 1,803 arrests.
-Successfully carrying out anti-money laundering operations like this may serve as a deterrent and convey a strong message about AML compliance to cryptocurrency businesses throughout various states.
+Successfully carrying out anti-money laundering operations like this may serve as a deterrent and convey a message about AML compliance to cryptocurrency businesses throughout various states.

 The new EFECC has been set up within the current organisational structure of Europol that is already playing an important part in the European response to financial and economic crime and will be staffed with 65 international experts and analysts.